 Ministry of Civil Defense & Emergency Management

-The NZ Ministry of Civil Defense & Emergency Management (MCDEM) provides leadership in reducing risk, being ready for, responding to and recovering from emergencies.
-It manages central government’s response and recovery functions for national emergencies, and supports the management of local and regional emergencies.
+The New Zealand (NZ) Ministry of Civil Defense & Emergency Management (MCDEM) provides leadership in reducing risk, being ready for, responding to and recovering from emergencies.
+It manages the NZ Central Government’s response and recovery functions for national emergencies, and supports the management of local and regional emergencies.

 The Canterbury Earthquake Recover Authority (StratSim client CERA below) faced similar challenges.
-StratSim partners Martin Erasmuson and Stephen Ferriss were the architects of the CERA Spatial Data Infrastructure (SDI) which largely resolved those data access and use issues.
-MCDEM were interested in replicating the wide-ranging functionality and business value of the CERA SDI.
+StratSim partners Martin Erasmuson and Stephen Ferriss were the architects of the CERA Spatial Data Infrastructure (Download the CERA SDI Whitepaper here) which largely resolved those data access and use issues.
+MCDEM were interested in emulating the wide-ranging functionality and business value delivered by the CERA SDI.

-This project is creating an information infrastructure for the real-time discovery, access and use of the data necessary for Emergency Managers, Planner, Government Agencies, Emergency Service NGO’s and the Public in planning for, responding to and recovering from an emergency.
+StratSim is establishing for MCDEM an information infrastructure for the real-time discovery, access and use of the data necessary for Emergency Managers, Planner, Government Agencies, Emergency Service NGO’s and the Public in planning for, responding to and recovering from an emergency.

 Education Payroll Ltd

 Education Payroll Limited (EPL) was formed by the NZ Government in July 2014 following the disastrous payroll upgrade project for the NZ Ministry of Education led by Australian company, Talent2.

 EPL are responsible for the biggest payroll in NZ, paying around 90,000 teachers and support staff in 2,500 schools every fortnight to the tune of $170 million per pay period or $4.4 billion per annum.